Summary

 Details

-Role on the Rebuild
+Role in the Rebuild (Through June 2026)

 Career Arc with Brooklyn